-- A large accumulation of ketone bodies is dangerous, because it leads to profound metabolic acidosis. - -The physiologic ketogenesis of fasting and the adaptive ketosis in starvation never progress to acidosis.
+- A large accumulation of ketone bodies is dangerous, because it leads to profound metabolic acidosis. - -Ketone bodies are acids so they will shift the physiological PH - -Intracellular PH is slightly acidic in normal condition due to the intermediate metabolic pathways that produce acids (citric cycle, glycolysis) and the extracellular is slightly basic - -The physiologic ketogenesis of fasting and the adaptive ketosis in starvation never progress to acidosis.